valinsky/anaconda_rock_paper_scissors/README.md

     - `POST /api/v1/games/{game_id}`
     - Payload `{"user1_score": 4, "user2_score": 2, "save": boolean}`

 Models are defined in `src/models.py`.
 2 models are defined.
-A `User`s models which contains a user id and a username.
+A `User` model which contains a user id and a username.
 A `Game` model which contains a game id, 2 foreign keys to the `User` model representing the 2 players of a game, the individual scores for the players, and a game status, either started or finished.
 Both models inherit a `TimestampMixin` which define `created_at` and `updated_at` timestamp fields.

 Helpers function are defined in `src/utils.py`.